 - Unofficial (Recommended):

-Note: Flashing the WETA kernel is mandatory on Android Pie, but optional on Android 10.
+Note: Flashing the WETA kernel is mandatory on Android Pie, but not required for Android 10.

 - For Android 10 & Pie: Disable_Dm-Verity_ForceEncrypt_05.21.2019.zip